Muammar the Mutable:

 Contradicting Views regarding the life of Muammar Gaddafi

-Ms. Anderson acted as the protest movement’s spokesperson, explaining to the large gathering of the press that her group had convened at The Playboy Club that particular day to protest the economic exploitation of women.
+Ms. Anderson served as the protest movement’s spokesperson, commenting to the large gathering of press that her group had convened at The Playboy Club that particular day to protest the economic exploitation of women.
 That, and they were calling for a ban of various animal words which had come to symbolize women in general, such as “bunny, chick, fox, and pussy cat”.
 Laurie went so far as to design protest pamphlets which boldly illustrated these baby animals, emphasizing that their improper sexist symbolic association was contributing to the overall steady economic decline of women across the globe.

 “Listen….Honey….I make $800 a week at this job.
 I’ve got 3 kids to support.
 This is the best job I’ve ever had.
 So if you want to talk about Women and Money, why don’t you go down to the Garment District where women make 10 cents an hour, and why don’t you go and march around down there?”